The 2019-2020 Faculty Fellows selection process has drawn to a close. The information below is for future reference.

 To serve as a catalyst to engage and empower faculty to increase their use of culturally-responsive student engagement strategies through classroom practices and technology.

 Faculty Fellow Job Description

-- Reports directly to the Director for the Institute of Faculty Development
+- Reports to the Director of the Institute for Faculty Development

 - Leads training seminars and facilitates faculty growth in areas of professional development including but not limited to: technological pedagogy, culturally-sensitive pedagogy, active-learning modalities

 - Implementation of technology and tools within the classroom or online environments, and guidance on the enhancement of student engagement

 - Eligible for technology tools and/or resources (requested/approved by IFD Director)

 - Ex-officio appointment to either the Faculty Development Committee or the Technology Planning and Advisory Committee (TPAC), as appropriate

 Faculty Fellow Key Deliverables